softwaremill/ox/README.md

     doConsume(0)
   }
 ```

-If any of the channels is in an error state, `select` returns with that error.
-If all channels are done, `selects`
-returns with a `Done` as well.

 Selects are biased towards clauses/sources that appear first in the argument list.
 To achieve fairness, you might want
 to randomize the ordering of the clauses/sources.